leukeleu/django-ajax-assets/README.md

 ## Example

-To run the example you create a virtualenv, install the package and sync the database.
+To run the example create a virtualenv, install the package, and sync the database.

     mkvirtualenv ajax-assets-example
     cd django-ajax-assets